 or the author's original version at

-The three new "Group comparisons" moduls are improved.
-The moduls aborted without any error message
+The three new "Group comparisons" modules are improved.
+The modules aborted without any error message

 when, due to missing values or choosing a wrong grouping variable, there were no groups to compare